A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models: Methodology

 \subsection{Literature Search}

 To identify relevant studies, we conducted a systematic literature search across three major databases: IEEE Xplore, ACM Digital Library, and arXiv.
-We selected IEEE Xplore and the ACM Digital Library as they host peer-reviewed publications from conferences and journals.
+We selected IEEE Xplore and the ACM Digital Library, as they host peer-reviewed publications from conferences and journals.
 We further include arXiv for preprints to capture ongoing research that is still in the submission process, given the rapidly evolving nature of this field.

-We manually identified a set of relevant primary studies in our prior publication~\cite{kaniewski2024vulnerability}, which we used to derive keywords for an initial search string.
-We refined this search string using keywords from related surveys~\cite{hou2023large, zhang2024systematic}.
-We searched the selected databases for studies whose titles or abstracts matched this search string.
-Before the cutoff date in July, the database search yielded a total of 552 studies from IEEE Xplore, 344 studies from ACM, and 2287 studies from arXiv.
-For reproducibility, the final search string is as follows: \\
+The search string construction followed a two-step process.
+First, we manually identified a set of relevant primary studies in our prior publication~\cite{kaniewski2024vulnerability}.
+We used these studies as a starting point to derive vulnerability detection-related terms.
+Second, to ensure systematic coverage of LLM-related terminology, we incorporated keywords used in related SLRs~\cite{hou2023large, zhang2023survey}.
+Specifically, we considered the keywords \textit{LLM}, \textit{Large Language Model}, \textit{Pre-trained}, \textit{Pre-training}, \textit{BERT}, \textit{Codex}, \textit{GPT}, \textit{T5}, \textit{ChatGPT}, and \textit{GPT-*}.
+We iteratively refined the search string by adding observed major model families and used wildcard extensions to ensure systematic coverage.
+The final search string is as follows: \\